How to Grow Egyptian Walking Onions

 Cooking with the Egyptian Walking Onion

 The tiny onions are so small that you might wonder what could be made with them.
-First off, you need to imagine the flavour — it’s somewhere between onions and garlic so use them as such.
-Infuse the peeled onionettes in oil, saute them in butter, and use them to your hearts content in pasta and stir fries.
+First off, you need to imagine the flavor.
+It’s somewhere between onions and garlic so use them as such.
+Infuse the peeled onionettes in oil or saute them in butter or oil.
+Either way, use them to your hearts content in pasta and stir fries.

 One tool that makes cooking with them a lot easier is a garlic press.
-With it you don’t even have to peel them — just pop a tiny onion inside, press hard, and the onion squeezes out through the mesh.
-It makes such short work of them that you won’t be bothered with their fiddly size.
+With it you don’t even have to peel the tiny onions.
+Simply place one or two inside, press hard, and the onion squeezes out through the mesh.
+It makes such short work of them!

 Have bought these for the first time.
 I’ll follow your advice and plant in modules before they go out to the raised bed on our plot.
 Looking forward to trying these!

 Have fun growing them, Belinda!
 They’re an interesting plant to look at and edible too :)